246816/VHDL-Project/README.md

 This project is using the FPGA Nexys A7-50T board, which uses Butterworth low pass filter, that can only support mono audio out.

-For more information, please click on this link, which will redirect you to official Digilent website, containing all the important info on Nexys A7-50T: https://digilent.com/reference/programmable-logic/nexys-a7/start
+For more information, follow this link, which will redirect you to the official Digilent website, containing all the important info on Nexys A7-50T: https://digilent.com/reference/programmable-logic/nexys-a7/start

 **Software description**